slimgroup/Azure2019/README.md

      docker push slimdockerwest.azurecr.io/devito_azure_tti:v1.0
      ```

+    (To push, you may have to first log in by typing `az acr login --name slimdockerwest` into the command line, using your own corresponding registry name)

  2. Upload the model and acquisition geometry to Azure Blob Storage (we will add the model/geometry to an FTP server or a public blob so that it is available to everyone)

  3. Upload the application script to Blob Storage (`~/Azure2019/scripts/overthrust_3D_modeling.py` for modeling and `~/Azure2019/scripts/overthrust_3D_limited_offset.py` for RTM)